 Measure the same way every time.

-To get the most accurate results, use the same method each time you are tested.
+To get the most accurate results, use the same method each time.
 Have the same trainer perform your body fat assessment at the same time of day, and follow the same steps.
 For example, with the skinfold test, use the same calipers and measure on the same side of the body in the same locations for every test.
 Body fat percentage often changes slowly, so space out your tests to give your body time to adjust and change.
 Consider measuring body fat every 1 to 3 months.

 Prepare for your test.